img_3712

 Once the vertical dividers are attached, attach the first 39.5" piece across the top of them, using pocket holes to attach it to the side pieces.

-• Attach dividers from bottom
+• Step 4.
+Attach dividers from bottom

 In-between each shelf, attach the vertical dividers to the shelf below them by screwing in from underneath.

-• Repeat for a second shelf
+• Step 5.
+Repeat for a second shelf

 Repeat attaching the dividers and shelves, using the 7" pieces this time.

-• Attach bottom shelf
+• Step 6.
+Attach bottom shelf

 Measure and cut the piece for the bottom shelf (should be approximately 41").
 Attach the bottom shelf to the shoe storage cubby using screws and wood glue.

-• Attach bottom supports
+• Step 7.
+Attach bottom supports

 Cut two pieces of 2x4 wood to fit the length of the bottom of your shoe storage cubby.
 I also recommend ripping down the pieces of 2x4 so that when you add the trim piece, the 2x4 plus the bottom shelf is the same width.